-An analysis of fees paid to the external auditors, including a break-down of fees for non-audit services, is provided in the Directors' Report on page 41 and in note 20 to the Annual Report.
+An analysis of fees paid to the external auditors, including a break-down of fees for non-audit services, is provided in the Directors' Report on page 39 and in note 22 on page 73 to the Annual Report.

 The external auditor attends the Annual General Meeting and is available to answer Shareholder questions about auditor independence, accounting policies adopted by the Company, the conduct of the audit and the preparation and content of the audit report.